IT Interim Management · DACH

 In his own words

-Michel came to Builderz with a working pipeline and a clear speed promise: SAP standstill, 72 hours, solution.
+Michel came to Builderz with a working pipeline and a clear speed promise to his clients: SAP standstill, 72 hours, solution.
 The offer was solid and he knew it.

 He came because he had seen where the market was heading.
 LinkedIn is where people who need to rescue IT projects go first.
 Michel wanted to be there before it became obvious to his competitors.

-He had already worked with agencies before.
-The direction was not quite right for him yet.
-The core of his work needed more depth, more precision, and more understanding of SAP project pressure.
+He had already worked with agencies before for his LinkedIn presence.
+But the direction was not quite right for him yet.
+The core of his work needed more depth, more precision, more understanding of the SAP industry, and, to be honest, content that actually performs.

 "The potential is there.
 I want to do this.
 The question is: with whom?"

 Someone who knows where his market is going does not look for any service provider.
-He looks for a partner who understands quickly what is at stake technically and commercially.
+He looks for a partner who understands quickly what is at stake technically and commercially and delivers results.

 The work started with strategy.
+As every collaboration with Builderz does.
 What is Michel's core?
 Which situations does his market recognize instantly?
 What separates another SAP post from a position project owners take seriously?

-Michel enjoyed that process.
+Michel enjoyed that process (meetings).
 He found things out about himself that had not been actively talked through before.
-After the strategy phase, he felt understood, all the way into the core of his work.
+After the strategy phase, he felt truly understood.
+In every facet, and with the necessary professional depth.

 Every week after that: a conversation, market observations, a post with a point of view.
 Direct enough for project owners to stop.
 Precise enough for the niche to recognize him as a voice.